On one of the shortest days of the year, a group of Plymouth citizens continue a centuries-old tradition by celebrating

 Virginia fought back and created its own Forefathers day.
 The Old Dominion commemorated Jamestown as “chosen ground.”
 But in 1802 at a Forefathers Day in Plymouth, celebrants gave a toast: “Our Sister Virginia:–When she changes three-fifths of her Ethiopian Skin, we will respect her as the head of our white family.”

 But Forefathers Day began to fade away after the Civil War.
 Thanksgiving celebrants co-opted the Pilgrim story.
-By 1900 Forefathers Day had faded into obscurity, everywhere but in Plymouth.
+By 1900 Forefathers Day had fallen into obscurity, everywhere but in Plymouth.

 Only in Plymouth will people get up early four days before Christmas and march up a hill in the cold, wrote Old Colony Club member Richmond Talbot.

 “Thanksgiving belongs to America, but Forefathers Day is ours alone,” he wrote.
 “Who but we would come out four days before Christmas to celebrate a completely unrelated event?”

 And since the Pilgrims didn’t believe in Christmas, Talbot pointed out they couldn’t even stick fancy fruit above the doors of the Pilgrim Village as they do in Williamsburg.

 “We think what they did was worth doing and worth remembering too,” wrote Talbot.
 “We look at the cold waters of the harbor on Forefathers Day and think of them in an open boat heading toward land.
 It’s worth the effort to get together with others who care about the Pilgrims.”